A couple of days ago, I was reading Proverbs 20—slowly and intentionally. When I got to verse 5, it had me in a chokehold:

 So this is my prayer for you:

-That the desires of this world—the pull toward appearance over substance, or material things over faithfulness—will never darken the eyes of your understanding.
-I pray that you will not see men as trees, but that you will always see clearly and correctly.
+I pray that the desires of this world—the pull toward appearance over substance, or material things over faithfulness—will never cloud the eyes of your understanding.
+May you never see people as trees, but always see clearly and rightly.
 May you be a man or woman of deep understanding, with the grace to discern and draw out the purpose and intentions within the hearts of others.

-I pray that your heart will not carry the burden of wrong desires, for there is a way that seems right to a man, but its end is destruction.
-May Jesus hold your hand and lead you as you lean not on your own understanding but on Him.
+I pray that your heart will carry no burden of wrong desires, for there is a way that seems right to a man, but its end is destruction.
+May Jesus hold your hand and lead you as you lean not on your own understanding, but fully on Him.
 May He direct your path always into the right relationships.

 In Jesus’ name, amen.